BarisAlbayrakIEEE/cpp/README.md

 ///        Keep in mind that, despite of having a similar functionality,
 ///        GeometryObject::Clone, does not use universal reference for the input argument
 ///        as it does not make sence to clone a temporary object.
-///     8.
+///    10.
 Copy elision, RVO and NRVO studied carefully.
 ///        Most of the time, even standards on the issue differ between C++11 and C++17,
 ///        leaving the optimization to the compiler is mostly more efficient.
 ///        Explicit actions blocking the copy elision, RVO and NRVO has held only in a few locations:
 ///            returning an rvalue reference with std::move
 ///            returning a universal reference with std::forward
 ///            returning with a trinary operator
-///     9.
+///    11.
 C++98 enums used in GeometryLibrary_OCCT are still in use in this library (GeometryLibrary_CPP11)
 ///        as a quite long time is required to update
 ///        the library for the new enum class of C++11
 ///        because enum variables are used in too many locations as integer variables.
-///    10.
+///    12.
 The source files (e.g. Axis.cxx) includes all headers
 ///        and the header files are include guarded (i.e. #ifndef directive).
 ///        This is the current strategy which is quite easy to compile the library without linking errors.
 ///        However, this approach creates too much code at the end of the preprocess
 ///        due to the inclusion of all headers some of which are redundant for the source file.
 ///        The header file include directives will be rearranged for each source file ASAP.
-///    11.
+///    13.
 The interface base class ReferenceAbstractObject in GeometryLibrary_OCCT
 ///        is removed to have a simple class hyerarchy as it was totally redundant.
-///    12.
+///    14.
 Protected class members in GeometryLibrary_OCCT is made private in this library for encapsulation.
 ///        As is well known, protected variables are accessible by just simple inheritance
 ///        and this breaks LSP (Liskov Substitution Principle), OCP (Open-Closed Principle).
+///    15.
+GlobalCoordSystem is a singleton class
+///        as a space can be defined by only one global CS.
+///        However, the singleton static private member is defined by a shared pointer
+///        as ReferenceObjects must have a CS member with a shared owvership.
+///        A ReferenceObject object is created refering to the global CS
+///        if a CS is not supplied by the user.
+///        Hence, despite being a singleton, GlobalCoordSystem's
+///        private static member is defined by a shared pointer.
+///        The reference count of the private static shared pointer member
+///        incremented to 1 when the public getter (getGlobalCoordSystem) is called.
+///        Hence, the reference counter is 1 for the global CS
+///        even all the objects refering to it are out off scope.
+///        Besides, despite of being a singleton, the dtor is not removed.
+///        The discussion is quite long, hence, refer to the docstring of GlobalCoordSystem header file.
+///
+///
+///
+///
 ///
 ///
 ///